-There is a need for more foster homes to care for children who have to be removed from their home or caretaker because of abuse, neglect, abandonment, incarceration, drug dependence and many other reasons.
-To become a foster parent, one must meet the criteria of the foster care agency, go through an orientation and initial training, have a home study completed which includes a criminal records check and commit to participate in all facets of the program to serve children.
+There is a need for more foster homes to care for children who have to be removed from their home or caretaker because of abuse, neglect, abandonment, incarceration, drug dependence, and many other reasons.
+To become a foster parent, one must meet the criteria of the foster care agency, go through an orientation and initial training, have a home study completed which includes a criminal records check and commit to participating in all facets of the program to serve children.

 There are primarily two ways to serve as foster parents: (1) working with the state/county government run foster care agency (in Georgia, this is the Department of Family and Children Services – DFCS) or (2) working with a private, licensed foster care agency.

 DFCS is the state agency mandated by state law to provide child protection services (CPS) and remove children from their homes when necessary.
 Courts are involved in this process.
 DFCS operates a county run program with each county DFCS office operating under the state DFCS policies and direction.
 County DFCS offices operate their own foster care program.
 One can serve with their County DFCS office as a foster parent.